alam5/signup-test/README.md

 - .ENV file contains Base URL for testing.

 ### To execute follow these step.
-1. Run npm install command // it will install the dev dependenices and playwright
+1. Run `npm install` command // it will install the dev dependenices and playwright
-2. Run npx playwright install // to install browsers as well.
+2. Run `npx playwright install` // to install browsers as well.
-3. Before running test go data-factory > signup-data.js file and update test_work_email.
+3. Before running test go `data-factory` > `signup-data.js` file and update `test_work_email`.
-4. Run npx playwright test --project chromium to run headless for chrome only.
+4. Run `npx playwright test --project chromium` to run headless for chrome only.